 We are a dog friendly dropzone, but as you will be busy skydiving, we do recommend you leave your furry friends at home.

 If your dog must come out with you, please ensure that your dog is friendly with other dogs, is leashed and supervised for the duration of your visit (someone needs to be on the ground with them while you are in the sky) and that you clean up after your dog.
-Owners will be held responsible for damage their pets cause.
-We reserve the right to ask badly behaved pets and their owners to leave.
+Owners will be held responsible for damage their pets cause – and keep in mind that skydiving gear can be very expensive!
+We reserve the right to ask badly behaved owners and their pets to leave.

 Please do!
 Many people bring out picnics and watch the parachutes land all day, and even stick around after the day is over to talk with the jumpers and staff!
 Also, if you have any extra, the instructors really appreciate leftovers!